Kasben-madeit/Kasben-madeit/README.md

 <h3>Selected impact</h3>

-* ⚙️ Built **MTN Data Clone Site**: a simulation platform mimicking telecom bundle purchases.
+* ⚙️ **MTN Data Clone Site** (In Progress): a simulation platform mimicking telecom bundle purchases; backend logic functional with ongoing UI/feature improvements.

-* 🏠 Developed **Hostel Website**: a booking system for student hostels with backend API and database support.
+* 🏠 **Hostel Website** (In Progress): a booking system for student hostels with backend API and React frontend under development.

-* 📈 Learning-focused repos on Git, Python, and shell scripting with clear documentation and test cases.
+** 📈 Learning-focused repos on Git, Python, and shell scripting with clear documentation and test cases.

 ---